Here are 7 practices focused on creating the right environment for motivating employees to go above and beyond.

 - Is it clear why the project matters?

 - Is it clear why the level of urgency around the project exists?

 - Is it clear what “success” for this project looks like?

 - Is it clear what external factors the team should consider in order to successfully execute this project?

 You can signup for our training program which includes an entire modules and a guide on one-on-one meetings and gives you questions and templates to try.

 I hope these 7 practices provide a useful starting point, as you consider motivating employees to go above and beyond.
 Keep in mind: These are practices.
 They require repeated implementation and enacting to get us closer to where we want to be.
 Motivation won’t just “appear” overnight.
 Rather, it’s the outcomes of these repeated actions that focus on creating the right environment, rather than trying to manipulate people.

 Begin with one of these practices today, and you’ll be on your way to creating an environment for motivating employees to go above and beyond.

-If you’re looking to put these practices to use, you’ll want to try Know Your Team – our One-on-Ones Tool, Heartbeat Check-in, Icebreakers, and more are all focused on creating an environment that enables team motivation remotely in a sustainable way.
+If you’re looking to put these practices to use, you’ll want to try Know Your Team – our training program offers on-demand guidance, templates and more many topics to help you create an environment that enables team motivation remotely in a sustainable way.
 Try Know Your Team for free today.